Estimated reading time: 5 minutes

 Knowing what fruits and vegetables to buy in season and planning your meals around them will save you money in your grocery budget.

-Having more time at home in the kitchen allows me to finish up any canning and freezer meals that I need to complete before old man winter arrives.
+Having more time at home in the kitchen allows me to finish any canning and freezer meals I need to complete before old man winter arrives.

-As you all know my friends always know that I will take any excess crops they have and turn it into something delicious.
+As you all know, my friends always know that I will take any excess crops they have and turn them into something delicious.

 Now I am not one for saying no to free food, so I froze some of the sweet corn, and the rest I made into this gorgeous sweet corn relish.

-One thing you will notice right from the start is that the sweet corn relish is simple to make and done in one pot so no fuss and no big mess to clean up.
+You will notice right from the start that the sweet corn relish is simple to make and done in one pot, so there is no fuss and no big mess to clean up.

 Now that the snow will arrive in the next few months, it’s nice to have some goodies to fall back on when we want a bit of summer in our meals.

-If you think that one cup of sugar will be too much sweetness for you then adjust as you see fit.
+If you think one cup of sugar will be too much sweetness for you, adjust as you see fit.